 Whether you enjoy chess as a casual activity, or are trying to hone your skills as a professional player, or are even just socializing on the basis of this shared interest, you’ll find a place online to play.
 There are thousands of servers where you can always find a willing opponent at any time of the day.
-Here are some of the top sites you should check out.
+Here are some of the top chess sites you should check out.
 If you also like other online games then please check out our guide here

 Chess.com is huge.
 It has over 11 million members and that number just increases every day.
 On any given day, there will be more than a million games going on at the same time.
 Players can play live chess with time controls, or correspondence games where they take their own time to make a move (which can even be days.)
 Chess.com is known to be welcoming to newcomers, and is a friendly environment for chess players, at least for the most part.
 The server is free of cost, and allows users to play on their phones.
 VIP users, however, can pay a premium in order to gain access to extra training features, videos and statistics.
 However, there are a lot of learning tools and introductory lessons that’ll also help basic players increase their knowledge of chess strategies, and refine their methods.